jasonicarter/MLND_capstone/Capstone_proposal.md

 allowing him or her to invest in a company's stock increase or decrease in value.

 ### Benchmark Model
+The benchmark model will be comprised of multiple sources such as a naive random forest model and stock-forecasting.com an online stock price indicators.
+Outside of the train/test data backtesting will also be performed.

 - Similar stock mark indicator model for benchmarking -- http://www.stock-forecasting.com/Content/Data/Test.aspx